-Coronavirus: UK lifts quarantine restrictions for US, EU travellers, India still on red list
+Coronavirus: UK lifts quarantine curbs for vaccinated US, EU travellers but India still on red list

-In countries on the red list, only British or Irish citizens or those who have residence rights in the UK are allowed entry.
+Only British or Irish citizens or those who have residence rights in the UK will be allowed entry from India.
+They would still have to undergo quarantine.

 Fully vaccinated travellers from the United States and most of Europe will not need to undergo quarantine for Covid-19 in England, The Guardian reported on Wednesday.
 The changes will be effective from 4 am on August 2.

 However, India still remains on the red list.
-This means that only British or Irish citizens or those who have residence rights in the UK will be allowed to travel from India, and even then, they would have to undergo mandatory quarantine.
+This means that only British or Irish citizens or those who have residence rights in the UK will be allowed entry from India.
+But even then, they would have to undergo mandatory quarantine.

 Transport Secretary Grant Shapps said that the policy changes would apply to residents of American and European countries, except France, who have been fully inoculated with a vaccine approved by drug regulators in the US and the European Union.